laprej/laprej-www/courses/rpi-csci-2500-2016-fall.md

 ### Schedule of Homework and Quizzes and NO CLASS days

-* Assignment 1 due on Tuesday, February 2nd.
-Quiz 1 on Friday, February 5th.
+* Assignment 1 due on Tuesday, September 6th.
+Quiz 1 on Friday, September 9th.
-* February 15, 2016 - February 16, 2016	President's Day holiday -- No classes.
+* Assignment 2 due on Tuesday, September 20th.
+Quiz 2 on Friday, September 23rd.
-* Assignment 2 due on Wednesday, February 17th.
-Quiz 2 on Friday, February 19th.
+* Assignment 3 due on Tuesday, October 4th.
+Quiz 3 on Friday, October 7th.
-* Assignment 3 due on Tuesday, March 1st.
-Quiz 3 on Friday, March 4th.
+* October 11th, Monday schedule, no class.
-* SPRING BREAK March 14, 2016 -- March 18, 2016
+* Assignment 4 due on Tuesday, October 18th.
+Quiz 4 on Friday, October 21st.
-* Assignment 4 due on Tuesday, March 22nd.
-Quiz 4 on Friday, March 25th.
+* Assignment 5 due on Tuesday, November 1st.
+Quiz 5 on Friday, November 4th.
-* Assignment 5 due on Tuesday, April 5th.
-Quiz 5 on Friday, April 8th.
+* Assignment 6 due on Tuesday, November 15th.
+Quiz 6 on Friday, November 18th.
-* Assignment 6 due on Tuesday, April 19th.
-Quiz 6 on Friday, April 22nd.
+* November 25th, Thanksgiving Holiday, no class.
-* Group Project due date, Friday April 29th.
+* Assignment 7 due on Tuesday, November 29th.
+Quiz 7 on Friday, December 2nd.
-* Assignment 7 due on Tuesday, May 3rd.
-Quiz 7 on Friday, May 6th.
+* Group Project due date, Friday December 9th.

 ### Grading and Other Class Policies